Summers 100 Deadliest Days for Teen Driving

 According to data analyzed by the National Safety Council (NSC), the days between Memorial Day and Labor Day are the 100 deadliest days for teen drivers.

 If you or someone you loved was injured in an accident where a distracted teen was at fault, you may be entitled to compensation for your injuries.
-Call our teen auto accident attorneys today at 800-304-9246.
+Call our committed auto accident attorneys in Tulsa to schedule a free, no obligation consultation.

 According to data from the National Highway Traffic Safety Administration, from Memorial Day to Labor Day in 2012, more than 1,000 people died in car accidents that involved teenage drivers.
 Of that number, more than half of those killed were teens.